Thailand: Several dead in school bus fire – DW – 10/01/2024

 Local media footage showed huge flames and plumes of smoke coming from the bus before fire crews extinguished the blaze.

-Rescue group Hongsakul Khlong Luang 21 said in a Facebook post they had found at least 10 bodies on the bus.
-The group added that at least 19 people had survived.
+"Some of the bodies we rescued were very, very small.
+They must have been very young in age," Piyalak Thinkaew, who lead the search, told reporters at the scene, adding that the fire started at the front of the bus

+"The kids' instinct was to escape to the back so the bodies were there," he said, adding that some remains were so badly burned they might not be able to be identified.

 Thailand has poor road safety conditions.
-Outdated vehicles and unsafe driving contributes to its high road accident death toll.
+Outdated vehicles and unsafe driving contribute to its high road accident death toll.

 tg/nm (AFP, Reuters)